ianalderman/GetAzureEASubscriptionIds/README.md

 In order to call get the list of Subscriptiong GUIDs you will need to call the function with the following JSON body:

 {
-    "enrollmentNumber": "<YOUR ENROLLMENT NUMBER>",
+    "enrollmentNumber": "YOUR ENROLLMENT NUMBER",
-    "accessKey": "<YOUR API ACCESS KEY>"
+    "accessKey": "YOUR API ACCESS KEY"
 }

 N.B.
 This only returns a list of current IDs you would need to build on this to track new subscriptions, deleted ones etc.